Bonfacegitonga/tutor-api/README.md

-# Django Rest Framework Project - Online Learning Platform📚🎓(project under development 35% done)
+# Django  Project(Api) - Online Learning Platform📚🎓(

-Welcome to the README for our Django Rest Framework project - an Online Learning Platform!
+Welcome to the README for our Django  project - an Online Learning Platform!
 This platform offers a wide range of features for both teachers and students, including user management, course management, live tutoring sessions, and payment handling.

 ## Table of Contents
 1. [Authentication and User Management](#1-authentication-and-user-management)